PaoloMazzon/Vulkan2D/docs/QuickStart.md

 of rendering a lot of it every frame.
 Some common pitfalls to avoid here are:

  + Textures are stored in VRAM, and you have limited amounts of it
- + Switching render targets is often heavy on the graphics card
- + Textures must be drawn to completely before rendering them, usually you may simply use `vk2dRendererEmpty` after setting the render target to a texture
+ + Textures must be drawn to completely before rendering them, usually you may simply use `vk2dRendererEmpty` after setting the render target to a texture - failure to do so ***will*** cause crashes on certain hardware without warning
- + You may only render textures created this way when they are not the current render target
+ + You may only render textures created this way when they are not the current render target (switch back to `VK2D_TARGET_SCREEN` before drawing a target texture)

 Additionally, texture targets have a coordinate space identical to that of the screen by default - the origin is the top-left and the y-axis goes down.
 You may use `vk2dRendererSetTextureCamera` to use user-defined cameras on texture targets instead of their default texture space.
 This still has the side effect of ignoring the cameras' `xOnScreen`, `yOnScreen`, `wOnScreen`, and `hOnScreen` parameters because the viewport will simply be set to the texture's dimensions.

+### Sprite Batching
+Strongly related to drawing textures is sprite-batching.
+As of right now, only textures are batched automatically, meaning drawing textures is heavily hardware-accelerated to be as fast as possible since that's probably what 90% of your drawing will be in a game.
+To better make use of this feature, try to keep as much texture drawing together as possible, since everytime you use a draw command other than `vk2dRendererDrawTexture` the current batch is flushed.
+Alternatively, you may just build your own list of `VK2DDrawCommand`s and submit them with `vk2dRendererAddBatch` as to give yourself complete control over when your sprite batch is submitted.
+This, however, is a very minor optimization and in general even blatantly disregarding this feature will still result in good performance as most of the heavy lifting will be done on the GPU all the same.

 ## Polygons
 VK2D provides a few drawing primitives, but if you want more detailed shapes, you may load your own with